 Many of us believe that the City of Melton is a great place.
-We love our parks and green spaces, local shopping opportunities, libraries and leisure facilities and the 'sense of community'.
-We value the affordability and the country feel in an area that is a reasonable commuting distance to Melbourne's CBD.
+We love our parks and green spaces, local shopping opportunities, libraries and leisure facilities, and the 'sense of community' that exist within our municipality.
+We value the affordability and the country feel in an area that is within reasonable commuting distance to Melbourne's CBD.

-We also think the challenges we face as a community include a lack of well-connected public transport, a local hospital and educational and employment opportunities.
-We are not happy with traffic congestion, road conditions and littering.
-We are concerned with the growing feeling of being unsafe in our own community.
+We also think the challenges we face as a community include a lack of well-connected public transport, a local hospital, and educational and employment opportunities.
+We are not happy with traffic congestion, road conditions and littering, and are concerned with the growing feeling of being unsafe in our own community.

-The Australian bushfires in early 2020 refined our focus on global warming, renewing our interest to do more to help the environment and be more sustainable, and heightening our awareness of our community's vulnerability to climate change.
+The Australian bushfires in early 2020 refined our focus on global warming, renewing our interest to do more to help the environment, being more sustainable, and heightening our awareness of our community's vulnerability to climate change.

-COVID-19 and the state of emergency had us digging deeper to find previously untapped levels of personal and community resilience.
+COVID-19 and the resulting State of Emergency had us digging deeper to find previously untapped levels of personal and community resilience.
 Our diverse, vibrant community, embraced new opportunities and challenges like never before.
-The experience of COVID-19 motivated us to reflect on the ideas and wishes from Melton City 2036, and create a more refined and aspirational Community Vision for 2041.
+The experience of COVID-19 motivated us to reflect on the ideas and wishes from Melton City 2036, and create a more refined and aspirational community vision for 2041.